 Counsel with the Illinois Attorney Registration and Disciplinary

 Commission (ARDC).
-Her firm was established to help good lawyers stay
+Her firm represents lawyers who face disciplinary

-over ten years; and she was a Partner at a boutique law firm where she
+Partner at a boutique law firm where she handled commercial litigation

-For more then two decades, she has served as an adjunct professor and/or
+For more then a decade, she has served as an adjunct professor and

 lecturer at University of Chicago, DePaul University College of Law, and

 The John Marshall Law School.
-She taught courses in pre-trial skills,
+She has taught pre-trial skills, trial

-She is a former member of the Illinois Bar Association's Standing
+She is a current member of the American Bar Association's Standing

-MCLE Ethics Provider, she has presented ethics CLE courses to several
+Certified MCLE Ethics Provider, she has presented ethics CLE courses to

-bar associations including the Illinois Bar Association, the Chicago Bar
+several bar associations including the Chicago Bar Association, the

-Association, Hispanic Bar Association, the Decalogue Society, the Cook
+Illinois Bar Association, Hispanic Bar Association, the Decalogue

-County Bar Association, the Black Women Lawyers Association, the DuPage
+Society, the Cook County Bar Association, the Black

-County Bar Association, and the Lake County Bar Association.
-She also
+Association, and the Lake County Bar Association.
+She also writes a

-writes a monthly ethics column, "WoodWiseEthics," for The Chicago Daily
+monthly ethics column, "WoodWiseEthics", for The Chicago Daily Law

 She earned her J.D. from DePaul University College of Law.